Lightning-AI/pytorch-lightning/docs/source-pytorch/extensions/accelerator.rst

     class XPUAccelerator(Accelerator):
-        """Support for an hypothetical XPU, optimized for large-scale machine learning."""
+        """Support for a hypothetical XPU, optimized for large-scale machine learning."""

         @staticmethod
         def parse_devices(devices: Any) -> Any: